I'll be honest. Few things in life make me cringe involuntarily more than reading something which tells me that I should have a personal brand.

 By holding on to a certain digital rendition of yourself, and constantly working on how that version of yourself is seen, you don’t give yourself space to make mistakes, or grow, or change your mind – all of which is integral to the human experience.
 And when those changes inevitably happen, people who bought into that personal brand can get deeply offended.
 Just look at how followers reacted to the ex-vegan influencer who plans to eat mostly meat from now on.

 There are many small ways to break the personal brand spell.
 You could, as many people do, have a Finsta to post your uncurated, unfiltered thoughts separately from your public-facing account.
 Equally, choosing to publicly post things you secretly love (even if they seem deeply uncool) can be surprisingly freeing.
 And if you're someone with a relatively big following, setting clear and firm boundaries between you and your followers can be key to not being hounded if you shift opinion.
-If we can all recognize that someone's social media presence is only ever one version of them, and that you can't really know someone if you just follow them and never interact with them, we'll all be less rigid in our views of one another.
+If we can all recognise that someone's social media presence is only ever one version of them, and that you can't really know someone if you just follow them and never interact with them, we'll all be less rigid in our views of one another.

 The concept of a personal brand is just another way in which we are expected to restrict ourselves for the sake of capital, but it's a rigged game.
 We should be working towards an internet where your social media presence is not an integral part of your livelihood – or if you have no choice in the matter, allow each other to change.
 Your online presence is only one part of who you are.